ReRand/RENTED/README.md

 # RENTED
-Open source repository for the ReRand Roblox game "Rented"
+Open source repository for the ReRand Roblox game "RENTED"